sbrtoken/Community/Readme.md

 # Welcome to Sis Gama BR

-Sis Gama BR is an audacious project dedicated to the establishment of an innovative community of the most diverse and extremely decentralized.

 Sis Gama BR's goal is to provide a unique source of essential Ethereum information.
 We have tried to achieve this through two main areas:

 - Documents - open source, easy to understand documentation